 - How to Help Someone with Alcohol or Illicit Drug Addiction

 More than 590,000 people had a heroin use disorder in the U.S. in 2015, according to the National Institute on Drug Abuse.

 If you or someone you love is addicted to heroin, you're not alone, and there is help available.

-When someone is battling an addiction to heroin, the loved ones surrounding them may feel unsure of how to address the issue.
-Addiction to heroin can cause a number of distressing symptoms, and chances are the person wants to stop but doesn’t know how or continues using to avoid the onset of withdrawal symptoms.
+When someone is battling an addiction to heroin, the loved ones surrounding them may feel unsure of how to deal with the issue.
+Addiction to heroin can cause a number of distressing symptoms, and chances are the person wants to stop but doesn’t know how deal with the addiction or continues using to avoid the onset of withdrawal symptoms.